 - Place the water in a cup or bowl of ice to get nice and cold.
 Add the flour, sugar, and salt to a large mixing bowl and mix together with a fork or whisk.
 Add the butter pieces and cut in using a pastry cutter/fork at first and then use your hands to fully incorporate ensuring you have a coarse meal with some larger pieces of butter throughout.
 Remeasure and add the ice-cold water and mix in using a fork and then your hands.

-- Create a disc using your hands but do not press too hard, just form and wrap in plastic wrap.
+- Create a disc using your hands but do not press too hard, just form and wrap it in plastic wrap.
 Place it in the fridge for a minimum of an hour, more if you can.

 - Once the dough has chilled, remove the disc from the fridge and allow it to sit at room temp for about 10 minutes.
 This will make it easier to roll out.
 Roll the disc out with a rolling pin on a lightly floured surface, rotating and flipping as you go.
 Continue rolling until you get a 12-13" circle (mine was more of a rectangle, it doesn't have to be perfect) and it's about ⅛" thick.
 Remember, this is a "rustic" galette so the edges can and will be rough and uneven.